Patrik Laine: Columbus Blue Jackets (2021–2024)

-Montreal Canadiens (2024–present)
+Montreal Canadiens (2024–2026)

 At the conclusion of the 2023–24 season, reports circulated that Laine was disgruntled with the Blue Jackets and that both parties sought a trade.
 This was later confirmed by newly hired Columbus general manager Don Waddell who, in an August 2024 interview, stated that Laine "does not want to play for the Blue Jackets."
 Subsequently, on 19 August 2024, he was traded to the Montreal Canadiens, along with a second-round pick in 2026, for defenceman Jordan Harris.
 With his habitual jersey number 29 retired by the team in tribute to Hockey Hall of Fame goaltender Ken Dryden, Laine chose instead to wear number 92 as member of the Canadiens.

 In a preseason exhibition game against the Toronto Maple Leafs on 28 September, he took a knee-on-knee collision with Leafs forward Cédric Paré and exited the game.
 Despite initial fears that he might miss significant playing time, it was subsequently announced that Laine would not require surgery, and would be sidelined for two to three months of the 2024–25 season while his knee rehabilitated.

 Following a 24-game absence, he made his Canadiens debut on 3 December versus the New York Islanders where he scored the first goal of the game in the second period.
 After registering goals through three of his first four games with the team, Laine scored his first hat-trick as a member of the Canadiens on 17 December versus the Buffalo Sabres, surpassing fellow countryman Mikko Rantanen for the third most hat-tricks all-time by a Finnish-born NHL player with 11.
 He was recognized as part of the NHL's weekly Three Star Awards for the period ending on 22 December.